Birinder1469/nlp_news_tweets/doc/methodology.md

 ![](../results/vectorized_cluster.png)

 Now it's the *least* important tweets — the ones that *don't* use the most common words in the corpus — that form the most distinct cluster.
-As a result, the tweets that we actually care about have now been scattered across the feature space.
+As a result, the tweets that we actually care about have been scattered across the feature space.
 Their use of the most common words in the corpus has caused their differences to be exaggerated and their similarities to be diminished.
 This is the exact opposite of what I wanted.

-Now, I could have vectorized the tweets such that the term-document matrix contained a column for every distinct word that appeared in the dataset.
+Now, I could have vectorized the tweets such that the document-term matrix contained a column for every distinct word that appeared in the dataset.
 This would have solved the problem we see in the graph above.
 But that would have created a vastly high-dimensional feature space, which would have made the distances between tweets almost meaningless.
 So I tried a different strategy.
 First I transformed the original data to get one row for each word in the corpus:

 ``` r
 # Get one word per row.